 Application Two: Graduate Degree Program

 Don't forget that you still will need to apply separately to the specific Stanford graduate degree program that you want to pursue for fall 2018.
 This is essential!
-The deadline for your graduate degree program depends on the specific program.
+The deadline for your graduate degree program depends on the specific program, but will be earlier than that program’s standard admission deadline in almost all cases (see the table below for details).
+When you submit your application to your graduate degree program, all materials must be complete.

 |Graduate Degree Program||Application Opens||Application Deadline|